 The Moran Company recruits great nonprofit executives.
-We specialize in recruiting Executive Directors, senior-level Fundraising/Development staff, and other nonprofit leadership positions.
+We specialize in conducting local, regional and national searches for Executive Director positions, senior-level Fundraising/Development staff, and other nonprofit leadership roles.
 We only serve the nonprofit community.
-Our team has 250 years of “hands-on” fundraising and executive director experience.

 Why We Do It

-Our firm is unique because our recruiters excelled as nonprofit executives for decades before being hand-picked to join our team.
-Now it’s our personal mission to recruit top talent for agencies throughout the country – just like yours.
+Our firm is unique because our recruiters excelled as nonprofit executives and fundraising professionals for decades before being hand-picked to join our team.
+They have direct experience in a variety of sectors and know what it takes to be successful in key nonprofit leadership positions.
+Now it’s our personal mission to recruit top talent for organizations, foundations and associations throughout the country – just like yours.

-We have the right background and the right contacts—and we’re ready to put them to work for you.
+We have the right background and the right contacts.
 Our executive search process, combined with our nonprofit knowledge and network, allows us to recruit the very best.
+Let us put our expertise to work for you.

 Our team of consultants are known for their in-depth knowledge of nonprofit organizations and their hands-on experience in numerous sectors.
 We have actually served as successful executive directors and senior fundraisers.
 We move easily in these circles and can recruit the best candidates while assessing their true skill sets.